heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

 them.
 It could also implement a mechanism to detect out-of-order datagrams and reorder them.

 Handling reliability is quite challenging.
-In the context of this course, reliability is not required.
+In the context of this teaching unit, reliability is not required.
+We can assume the network will never fail.
 We will focus on the UDP protocol itself and not on the reliability mechanism(s).

 If you are interested, you can have a look at the [Automatic Repeat reQuest (ARQ)](https://en.wikipedia.org/wiki/Automatic_repeat_request)